 .175 The scope of the QCM review includes all of the materials identified by the provider and covered in the opinion (see paragraph 167).
 The extent to which individual manuals, guides, checklists, practice aids, and so on are reviewed is subject to the QCM review team's judgment and should be documented in the risk assessment (see interpretations).
 For QCM reviews of provider firms, all materials should be within the scope of the review.
-A QCM review team should review the resultant materials, to the extent deemed necessary, to evaluate whether the materials are reliable aids to assist firms in conforming to those professional standards the materials purport to encompass.
+A QCM review team should review the resultant materials, to the extent deemed necessary, to evaluate whether the materials are reliable aids to assist user firms in conforming with all those components which are integral to the professional standards the materials purport to encompass.